ShaoboAi/shaoboai.github.io/docs/welcome-to-libra.md

 ### Validator Nodes

-[Validator nodes](reference/glossary.md#validator-node) are entities in the Libra ecosystem that collectively decide which transactions will be added to the Libra Blockchain.
-The validators use a [consensus protocol](reference/glossary.md#consensus-protocol) so that they can tolerate the presence of malicious validators.
+[Validator nodes](reference/glossary.md#validator-node)  是Libra生态构成部分，它们共同决定哪些交易能够上链。 The validators use a [consensus protocol](reference/glossary.md#consensus-protocol) so that they can tolerate the presence of malicious validators.
 A validator node maintains the history of all the transactions on the blockchain.
 Internally, a validator node needs to keep the current state to execute transactions and to calculate the next state.
 We will learn more about the components of a validator node in [Life of a Transaction](life-of-a-transaction).

 The testnet is a publicly available set of validator nodes, which can be used to try the system.
 You can also run validator nodes yourself using Libra Core.